Christianity in India: Culture

-Contemporary Christian culture in India draws greatly from the English culture as a result of the influence and dominance of former British Indian rule, this is evident in the culture of Bombay East Indian Christians, who were the first subjects of English rule, in the erstwhile seven islands of Bombay and the adjacent areas of north Konkan.
+Contemporary Christian culture in India draws greatly from the English culture, as a result of the influence and dominance of former British Indian rule, this is evident in the culture of Bombay East Indian Christians, who were the first subjects of English rule, in the erstwhile Seven Islands of Bombay and the adjacent areas of North Konkan.
 The Book of Common Prayer is a widely used supplement for worship in the two major Anglican Protestant denominations: Church of South India and Church of North India.
 Today Christians are considered to be one of the most progressive communities in India.
-Urban Christians are to a greater extent influenced by European traditions which is considered an advantage in the business environment of urban India; this is given as an explanation for the large number of Christian professionals in India's corporate sector.
+Urban Christians are to a greater extent influenced by European culture, which is considered an advantage in the business environment of urban India; this is given as an explanation for the large number of Christian professionals in India's corporate sector.
 The Christian church runs thousands of educational institutions which have contributed to the strengthening of Christian culture in India.

 Religion plays a significant role in the daily life of Indian Christians, India ranks 15 among countries with based on church attendance.
 Religious processions and carnivals are often celebrated by Indian Catholics.
 Cities with significant Christian populations celebrate patron saint days.
 As in other parts of the world, Christmas is the most important festival for Indian Christians.
 Anglo-Indian Christmas balls held in most major cities form a distinctive part of Indian Christian culture.
 Great Friday is a national holiday, All Souls Day is another holiday that is observed by most Christians in India.
 Most Protestant churches celebrate harvest festivals, usually in late October or early November.
 Easter and All Saints Day are also observed by many.

-Christian weddings in India conform to the traditional white wedding.
-However it is not uncommon for Christian brides particularly in the south to wear a white sari instead of a white dress (gown).
-Prior to the 1960s, the dhothi was worn by South Canarese Christian men to Church weddings and other festivities and on certain occasions, it has almost completely been replaced by the black suit and tie nowadays.
+Christian weddings in India conform to the white wedding.
+However, some Christian brides in the south, wear a white sari instead of a white dress (gown).
+Prior to the 1960s, the dhothi was worn by South Canarese Christian bridegrooms to their Church weddings; it has almost completely been replaced by the black suit and tie nowadays.

 Demographics

 The 2001 census of India recorded 24,080,016 Christians in the country, representing 2.34 per cent of the population.
-A vast majority of Indian Christians are Protestants, followed by Catholics and Oriental Orthodox etc.
+A majority of Indian Christians are Protestants, followed by Catholics and Oriental Orthodox etc.